thindil/beastcleaner/README.md

 * You can set the location of the file with the list of stalled files by adding option `--fileslist` to the program, for example:
   `./beastcleaner --fileslist=thelist.txt`.
+* If you provide the file with the list of stalled files when deleting the stalled files, via `--fileslist` option, it will be used instead of generating the new one.

 ### License